 Compared to other regions, Africa has seen a relatively low level of implementation of both AEWA and the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
 In order to boost implementation of the agreement, the AEWA Plan of Action for Africa attaches considerable importance to improving capacity in the region, including through actions to identify and address gaps in capacity.
 Other actions aim to promote partnerships with wildlife training institutions in the region in order to institutionalize capacity-building efforts.
 Moreover, specialized training opportunities are provided to address technical and administrative capacity gaps using various approaches such as Training of Trainers courses.

-Such courses bring together a variety of stakeholders, including government representatives and scientific experts, and cover a wide range of AEWA-relevant aspects such as the flyway approach to the conservation and wise use of waterbirds and wetlands, improved skills for the negotiation of Multilateral Environmental Agreements and the roles and responsibilities for effective implementation of the Agreement.
+AEWA training courses target a variety of stakeholders, including government officers, scientific and technical experts, pedagogic experts or communication specialists.
+They cover a wide range of aspects relevant to AEWA, such as the flyway approach to the conservation of waterbirds and wetlands, negotiation skills in the framework of multilateral environmental agreements and the roles and responsibilities of parties’ focal points for effective implementation of the agreement.